loui9111/spgp-prototype/README.md

 ## ❓ Troubleshooting

+### "I'm having trouble reaching the AI service right now"
+The API call failed and the app is showing a fallback response.
+Check:
+1. **Did you add credits?** Visit [console.anthropic.com/settings/billing](https://console.anthropic.com/settings/billing) — even with a valid key, **$0 balance returns 400 errors**
+2. **Is your API key valid?** Test it at [console.anthropic.com](https://console.anthropic.com/) by creating a new key
+3. **Are you opening from `file://`?** Use the GitHub Pages URL instead — local files can't make API calls

+### "I have Claude Max subscription, why doesn't it work?"
+Claude Max only works on **claude.ai** (the chat website).
+The API is **billed separately** — see [Getting an API Key](#-getting-an-anthropic-api-key) above.

-### "API error: 401" or "Invalid API key"
+### "API error: 401" / "Invalid API key"
-Your key is wrong or expired.
+Your key is wrong or has been revoked.
 Generate a new one at [console.anthropic.com/settings/keys](https://console.anthropic.com/settings/keys).

-### "API error: 429" or "Rate limit exceeded"
+### "API error: 429" / "Rate limit exceeded"
 You've hit your usage limit.
-Wait a minute and try again, or top up your credits.
+Wait a minute and try again.

 ### "Fallback used" badge appears
-Either your key is missing/wrong, or the network failed.
+Either your key is missing/wrong, your account is out of credits, or the network failed.
 The app falls back to local responses so the demo never breaks.
-Check your key and retry for live AI replies.

-### Page is blank when I open spgp.html
+### Page is blank / weird styling
-Make sure you opened it in a modern browser (Chrome, Edge, Safari, Firefox latest version).
-Check the browser console (F12) for errors.
+Make sure you opened it in a **modern browser** (Chrome, Edge, Safari, Firefox latest).
+Try a hard refresh (Ctrl+Shift+R / Cmd+Shift+R).

-### CORS errors in console
-The HTML uses `anthropic-dangerous-direct-browser-access: true` — this is intentional for demo purposes.
-In production, calls would go through a backend proxy.

 ---